publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [1.16.3] - UNRELEASED =

+*Fixed:*

+* Fixed a PHP warning displayed in the UpStream settings page, related to PublishPress getting confuse with both using Allex for dealing with add-ons;
+* Fixed some queries executed when they were not useful.
+The queries are related to the options for icon and color of custom statuses.

 = [1.16.2] - 2018-08-28 =

 *Fixed:*